felovers/projects/README.md

 👋 Hey!
-I'm @felovers and I made this simple calculatoron C# using Switch Case;
+I'm @felovers and I made this simple calculator on C# using Switch Case;

 😅 This was the second project I made when I started learning C# and having my Python knowledge in the background made it way easier.;